 As I headed toward the gym on the morning of my first day, I walked past David Beckham, looking very dapper in a flat cap and tweed suit.
 He hadn’t been to the gym but to buy a coffee in Le Pain Quotidien but even so, I take it as a good sign.
 My first day at Equinox and I am already associating with very fit multi-millionaires.

-The entrance is rather underwelcoming, via a non-descript reception area from which you take a lift to the fifth floor, one floor below the famed Kensington Roof Gardens and two below Babylon restaurant.
+The entrance is rather underwelcoming, via a plain-looking reception area from which you take a lift to the fifth floor, one floor below the famed Kensington Roof Gardens and two below Babylon restaurant.

 However the gym space itself is spectacular.
 It is a vast space with windows overlooking the High Street and an Art Deco ceiling designed like an upside-down running track.
 Take that, rival chains!